saltstack/salt-install-guide/docs/topics/quickstart.rst

 Install Salt with the quickstart script
 =======================================
+In this exercise:

+- You will install the quickstart version of Salt, which is a lightweight version of Salt designed to show you it7s key features.
-In this step, you will install Salt and try a few commands to demonstrate how Salt can quickly retrieve helpful information about your system.
+- Then, you will try a few commands to demonstrate howSalt can quickly retrieve helpful information about your system.

+To complete the exercise:

 #. **For Linux and MacOS only:** Install the prerequisites, using these
    commands.
 Select the tab for your operating system: